Bespoke DofE Expeditions

 1 Day classroom-based (Food & Cooking; Campcraft; Clothing & Equipment; Rucksack Packing; Route Planning)

 1 Day instructor-led navigation training (Navigation & Compass Skills: map orientation; locating position from the map - ability to identify appropriate features from the map to assist navigation or location finding and understand how these features may affect journey times e.g., contour lines; map symbols; compass - cardinal and the four intercardinal points.
-Plus: Emergency Procedures; Countyside Code)
+Plus: Emergency Procedures; Countryside Code)

 1 Day practice walk (Remotely supervised and unaccompanied with additional instruction)